diglin/Diglin_Username/README.md

 - NEW - support username when a customer wants to retrieve his forgotten password thanks to the "Forgotten Password" form
 - NEW - support username into the template of the persistent module

+## TODO
+- add uninstall process thanks to the module [MageTrashApp](https://github.com/magento-hackathon/MageTrashApp)
+- add composer.json and add to the package.firegento.com  repositorie

 ## Installation

 ### Via Magento Connect